kubernetes/website/content/en/blog/_posts/2021-12-01-kubernetes-1.22-release-interview.md

 And the next release, I was leading the documentation team.
 And as everyone knows, the pandemic hit.
 It was one of the longest releases.
 I could lean back on the community.
 I would just wait for the release team meetings.

 It was my way of coping with the pandemic.
 It took my mind off.
-It was actually more than a release team, they were people  They were all people first, and we took care of each other.
+It was actually more than a release team, they were people.
+They were all people first, and we took care of each other.
 So it felt good.

 And then, I became a release lead shadow for 1.20 and 1.21 because I wanted to know more.
 I wanted to learn more.
 I wasn't ready.
 I still don't feel ready, but I have led 1.22.
 So if I could do it, anyone could do it.